Gr33nCamper/Paul-s-Website/Nov.md

 Remember the snickerdoodle cookies we bought back in spring break???

-WE FINALLY BAKED THEM!!!
-LET'S GOOOOOO 😭😭
+WE FINALLY BAKED THEM 😭😭

 &nbsp;